Frequently Asked Questions

 Can I buy a gift certificate or reserve a trip for friends and family?

 Yes, absolutely!
-Just click on the “Trips” tab and scroll all the way down to the bottom of the page, there you will find the instructions and the button to buy a gift certificate or reserve a trip for someone else.
+Just visit our Snake River rafting page and scroll all the way down to the bottom of the page, there you will find the instructions and the button to buy a gift certificate or reserve a trip for someone else.

 What should I wear?